 I was taken on a fantastic journey of mysteries and discoveries through the streets of London by Sir Arthur Conan Doyle’s The Adventures of Sherlock Holmes.
 After that, my mind has ventured through Wonderland with the help of Lewis Carroll’s Alice’s Adventures in Wonderland.
 With today’s knowledge, it is easy to imagine what would be required to go to the center of the Earth.
 But, can you believe that Jules Verne imagined that with the knowledge of 1864?
 Just like most of his books, A Journey to the Center of the Earth is one fascinating reading.
 From the center of the Earth I went back back in 1943 to the story of a Norwegian hunted by Nazi troops.
 David Howarth and Stephen E. Ambrose describe the incredible story about survivorship and human spirit in We Die Alone: A WWII Epic of Escape and Endurance.
 Finally, I was taken closer to the present day and financial topics by David Lender’s Bull Street which is a pretty good mixture of reality and fiction about the life on Wall Street.

-* I wrote this post from a Surface RT device and I encountered no issues.
+* I wrote this post from a Surface RT device.